The photo is compliments of Unsplash.

 And you know what?
 I found my dream condo (in my dream starter neighbourhood), I saw the sticker price, I was given a ballpark estimate of what it would cost to carry it each month, and I am taking measurable steps towards making it mine.
 That’s right folks, I’m going to buy my first place as soon as possible.
 Err… you probably shouldn’t ask me how soon “as soon as possible” actually is, just know that it’s going to happen one day!
-I can see how doable it is).
+I can see how doable it is.

 Here’s what I learned from communicating with a realtor:

 You absolutely must know what you’re looking for.
 Do you want a five-year house, a ten-year house, or a forever home?
 What do you see yourself doing in your home?
 Do you plan on renovating your home immediately upon taking possession of it, will you live in a fixer-upper for some time before renovating, or do you want a turn-key home?
 And very simply, do you plan on being alone in your home or do you foresee a partner in your near future?

 2. Make sure what you want is doable.

 As much as I would immediately like a nice Georgian in a certain neighborhood in Toronto (which I truly believe I will get into one day), I have to take focused and measurable steps towards making my starter home a reality (so that my forever home, that Georgian in a certain neighborhood, can happen too).
 Steps, measured monthly and annually, are what I will take.